 The plan document must specify how the company makes payments to and from the ICHRA.

-This will largely depend on how the business chooses to administer the benefit.
+This will largely depend on how the organization chooses to administer the benefit.
 There is no requirement that an ICHRA must be pre-funded, but some third-party administrators (TPAs) may require this.

-Generally, funds don’t leave the business until the employee’s request is approved for reimbursement.
+Generally, funds don’t leave the organization until the employee’s request is approved for reimbursement.

 The plan document must create and follow reasonable procedures relating to the claims process.